sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

      * Gets an account on an application using the display name.
      *
      * @param applicationName The application name.
-     * @param displayName The display name of the account.
+     * @param displayName The account's display name.
-     * @return The Account representing the account or null if not found.
-If more than one found then the first
+     * @return The account or null if not found.
+If more than one is found, the first
-     *         Account in the exists is returned.
+     *         account in the exists is returned.
-     * @throws GeneralException wrapping underlying DB related errors */
+     * @throws GeneralException wrapping underlying DB related errors.
+     */
     Account getAccountByDisplayName(String applicationName, String displayName)

     /**
-    * Get the first account for the application and identityName and return the first accounts native Identity.
+    * Get the first account for the application and identityName and return the first account's native identity.
     *
-    * @param applicationName The name of the application
+    * @param applicationName The application name.
-    * @param identityName The name of the identity
+    * @param identityName The identity name.
-    * @return The first link's nativeIdentity
+    * @return The first link's nativeIdentity.
     *
-    * @throws GeneralException wrapping underlying DB related errors */ public String getFirstAccountNativeIdentity(String applicationName, String identityName)
+    * @throws GeneralException wrapping underlying DB related errors.
+    */
+    public String getFirstAccountNativeIdentity(String applicationName, String identityName)